agude/agude.github.io/_posts/2017-11-13-raspberry_pi_reboot_times.md

 title: "How Fast Does a Raspberry Pi Reboot?"
 description: >
   My Raspberry Pis have to reboot every evening to avoid a memory leak.
-As they say, when you have a memory leak, make animated plots!
-See how fast they reboot!
+As they say, when you have a memory leak, make animated plots to see how fast they reboot!
 image: /files/raspberry-pi/raspberry_pi_2_b_by_evan-amos.jpg
 ---